DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-row-detail.md

 ### <a name="detail-toggle-props"></a>DetailToggleProps

-Describes properties passed to the template that renders the details toggle control
+Describes properties passed to the template that renders the detail toggle control

 A value with the following shape: